Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-Our study targets two evaluation metrics: \textit{encoding efficiency} and \textit{execution time}.
-The encoding shows how many \texttt{Bytes} is required to represent a circuit or a circuit fragment when using a specific ISA.
-It includes both characteristics related to the ISA design, the instruction count and the data to be moved from the memory to the registers.
-Moreover, the encoding efficiency allows us to evaluate the program size and predict the memory requirements for efficient code execution.
+\underline{Evaluation Metrics:} Our study focuses on two performance metrics: \textit{encoding efficiency} and \textit{execution time}.
+Encoding efficiency represents how many \texttt{bytes} are required to represent a circuit.
+Higher encoding efficiency (fewer bytes) means a lower instruction count and fewer data to be moved from memory to registers.

-Execution time is a typical performance metric in classical computing research.
-In our study, we use this metric to evaluate the timing constrains satisfaction.
-To satisfy the constrain, per every time stamp, the execution time of the related sub-circuit is required to be less then the threshold value.
-We chose the threshold value of 20ns that corresponds to the duration of a typical single-qubit gate in superconducting technology.
-We estimate the execution time by calculating the Instruction Per Cycle (IPC) rate and applying the knowledge of the processor architecture implementation described in Section \ref{subsec:proc} running at different speeds.
+We use execution time to evaluate satisfying timing constraints.
+To satisfy timing constraints in every time stamp, the execution time of the related sub-circuit has to be less then a threshold value.
+We calculate execution time using in part the Instructions Per Cycle (IPC) rate produced by an in-order 5-stage pipelined processor.